samucarre/m5CoreS3-automatic-irrigation/readme.md

 1. CoreS3 acts as the main controller and Access Point (`RIEGO_M5`)
 2. User connects via browser and configures irrigation schedule
-3. Relay activates pump at specified time, using internal RTC
+3. Internal RTC (HYM8563) keeps time even when powered off
-4. Optional: camera module uploads hourly snapshots to remote server
+4. At scheduled time, the relay activates the pump
-5. External Flask server receives and displays stream
+5. User can also run manual tests and disable irrigation via web UI

 ---